BroadbandForum/usp/docs/specification/index.md

 ![Execution Unit State Diagram](extensions/software-module-management/eu_state.png)

-This state machine shows 4 states (2 of them transitory) and two explicitly triggered state transitions.
+This state machine shows 5 states (3 of them transitory) and four explicitly triggered state transitions.

-The state transitions between the non-transitory states are triggered by executing the `SoftwareModules.ExecutionUnit.{i}.SetRequestedState()` command.
+The state transitions between the non-transitory states are triggered by executing the `SoftwareModules.ExecutionUnit.{i}.SetRequestedState()`  or the `SoftwareModules.ExecutionUnit.{i}.Restart()` command.
 The explicit transitions are as follows:

 * In order to Start an EU, the Controller sends a `SetRequestedState()` command with the `RequestedState` Parameter set to Active.
 The EU enters the Starting state, during which it takes any necessary steps to move to the Active state, and it will transition to that state unless prevented by a fault.
 Note that an EU can only be successfully started if the DU with which it is associated has all dependencies Resolved.
 If this is not the case, then the EU’s status remains as Idle, and the `ExecutionFaultCode` and `ExecutionFaultMessage` Parameters are updated appropriately.

 * In order to Stop an EU, the Controller sends a `SetRequestedState()` command with the `RequestedState` Parameter set to Idle.
 The EU enters the Stopping state, during which it takes any necessary steps to move to the Idle state, and then transitions to that state.

+* In order to Restart an EU, the Controller sends a `Restart()` command.
+The EU enters the Restarting state, during which it stops execution and then re-starts before transitioning back to the Active state.
+The command may be rejected with error code 7230 (Invalid Execution Environment State) if the EU is currently in a state of Stopping.

-* It is also possible that the EU could transition to the Active or Idle state without being explicitly instructed to do so by a Controller (e.g., if the EU is allowed to AutoStart, in combination with the run level mechanism, or if operation of the EU is disrupted because of a later dependency error).
+* It is also possible that the EU could transition to the Active, Restarting, or Idle state without being explicitly instructed to do so by a Controller (e.g., if the EU is allowed to AutoStart, in combination with the run level mechanism, or if an AutoRestart mechanism is enabled, or if operation of the EU is disrupted because of a later dependency error).
 A Controller can be notified of these autonomous state changes by creating a `Subscription.{i}.` Object Instance for a `ValueChange` notification type that references the `SoftwareModules.ExecutionUnit.{i}.Status` Parameter.

 The inventory of available EUs along with their current state can be found in the `SoftwareModules` service element found in the Root data model; i.e., the `SoftwareModules.ExecutionUnit.{i}.` Object.
 This Object contains a list of all the EUs currently on the device along with accompanying status and any current errors as well as resource utilization related to the EU, including memory and disk space in use.